A California Magazine with Local Focus and Global Appeal

 March 24, 2021.
 My family and I were enjoying dinner after a show.
 I was working two jobs at the time, plus making my first feature film.
 After years of planning, I had shot most of it with the best cast anyone could have asked for, and magic had been made.
 I had brought my laptop and hard drive with me, hoping I could get some more editing done in the three-and-a-half-hour drive both to and from the show, but we were all in the moment and enjoying each other's company, so no editing had been done thus far on the trip.

-Mystery Short Story: Proof Text
+Mystery Short Story: Moist

 • Arts & Entertainment